 2002 Charge Corona Bias Adj: Pre-Charge These SP code allow you to display and change the settings for the operation mode of the pre-charge unit.
-Note : The pre-charge unit supplements the function of the charge unit by reducing latent images and preventing low drum potential sensor readings in the first copy cycle.
-001 Set Pre-Charge Mode Determines how the pre-charge unit operates after it is cycled off/on for a reset in response to pre-charge unit SC code SC312 or SC313. $I{0-2}/1/11$ 0: Off Pre-charge unit does not operate after the machine is cycled off/on 1: On Dro charge unit operates offer the machine is cycled off/on.
-1. On.
-Pre-charge unit operates after the machine is cycled on/on.
+Note: The pre-charge unit supplements the function of the charge unit by reducing latent images and preventing low drum potential sensor readings in the first copy cycle.
+001 Set Pre-Charge Mode Determines how the pre-charge unit operates after it is cycled off/on for a reset in response to pre-charge unit SC code SC312 or SC313.
+[0~2/1/1] 0: Off.
+Pre-charge unit does not operate after the machine is cycled off/on.
+1: On.
+Pre-charge unit operates after the machine is cycled off/on.
 2: Pre-charge unit operates only after the main motor turns on.
 Notes This display is turned off If the machine returns a pre-charge related SC code when this SP code is set to "0" (Off).
 002 Pre-Charge Total Current Sets the total amount of current used to apply a charge to the drum when the pre- charge unit turns on for normal copy jobs.
 This setting does not apply to low speed mode copying.
 [500~1500/ 600 /10 μ] 003 Pre-Charge Current (Low Speed) Sets the total amount of current used to apply a charge to the drum when the pre- charge unit turns on for low speed copy jobs.
 This setting applies to low speed only.
 [500~1500/ 600 /10 μ]